Jabulani-N/holbertonschool-AirBnB_clone/README.md

 * check names of everything within the file, and be sure it lines up exactly

 Solution: I was using unitest wrong, and attempting to mock something while outside any class.
-I commented taht out, and am reviewing how to properly use "with patch" to mock things.
+I commented that out, and am reviewing how to properly use "with patch" to mock things.

 # Task 3 - BaseModel